Jarmos-san/hugo-blog/content/posts/reviewing-popular-static-site-generators.md

 That said, I observed Jekyll has the largest collection of themes.
 While some are free & maintained by the community, there're premium ones as well.
 So, if you're looking to create a blog or a landing page for your business, there's bound to be a theme for you out there.
 A great place to find some themes is the official [Jekyll themes][Jekyll Themes] page (_they're all **free**_ :wink:).
 Perform a customary Google search for "_Jekyll themes_" and you'll find more of them.

 Customizing Jekyll themes isn't as straightforward as using Jekyll is though.
 You'll need to learn using a templating language called [Liquid][Liquid].
-On top of which Jekyll even provides more utilitarian tools to help you customize your site.
+On top of which, Jekyll even provides more utilitarian tools to help you customize your site.
 So, if you're unfamiliar with templates, you'll have to make use of the available themes only.

 But on a brighter note, there's good news for JavaScript & frontend developers.
 You might find better luck with the next SSG (_or rather a framework_), called Gatsby.

 ## Gatsby: A React.js Framework to Build Static Sites

 Gatsby advertises themselves as that one SSG to create blazing fast modern websites.
-And they do live up to their promise with websites with seemingly non-exitent load times!
-But unlike most other SSGs mentioned in the article Gatsby is more of a framework.
+And they do live up to their promise with websites with seemingly non-existent load times!
+But unlike most other SSGs mentioned in the article, Gatsby is more of a framework.
 It's based around React components, hence why it's considered a framework rather than a SSG.

 While it works out well for JavaScript developers other developers might feel left out.
 You see, to make the most out of Gastby, you would've to be pretty good at JS first.
 Experience with React components is also a plus point.
 But, not every developer knows JavaScript.
 And besides, learning a new language isn't something you can do overnight.

 But on a brighter note, Gatsby is pretty easy to install.
-Install it globally with the `npm install -g gatsby-cli` & you're good to go.
+You can install it globally with the `npm install -g gatsby-cli` & you're good to go.
 Nothing could get easier than installing Gatsby.
 No need to mess around with environment variables.

 Once installed, the CLI can download the themes as well as generate the static content.
 The whole process is one single step.
 There's no manual steps involved with setting up themes.

-Gatsby [documentations][Gatsby Docs] also appear revamped as well.
+Gatsby [documentations][Gatsby Docs] also appears revamped.
 And I've to confess their new site design looks pretty nifty & easy to use.
 With sections for "_Tutorials_", "_How-to Guides_", etc, the docs couldn't be more easier to navigate.

 So, kudos to them for making their docs as accessible & appealing as possible.